 A Thousand Splendid Suns – Hosseini

 You do not have to annotate the book because I just want you to enjoy reading and not be slowed down by marking (they’ll be plenty of time for that during class).
-I would, however, like for you to write ten questions that you would like to further explore through class discussion.
+I would, however, like for you to write ten questions that you would like to further explore.
 With each question, reference a specific scene or quote that prompts your question and cite the page number.
+These questions should not be about plot but rather show deep thought into the themes, characterization, or craft of the writer.
 You should have the book finished and questions written by the second day of class.